zjw49246/production-stack/README.md

 The deployed stack provides the same [**OpenAI API interface**](https://docs.vllm.ai/en/latest/serving/openai_compatible_server.html?ref=blog.mozilla.ai#openai-compatible-server) as vLLM, and can be accessed through kubernetes service.

-To validate the installation and and send query to the stack, refer to [this tutorial](tutorials/01-minimal-helm-installation.md).
+To validate the installation and send a query to the stack, refer to [this tutorial](tutorials/01-minimal-helm-installation.md).

 For more information about customizing the helm chart, please refer to [values.yaml](https://github.com/vllm-project/production-stack/blob/main/helm/values.yaml) and our other [tutorials](https://github.com/vllm-project/production-stack/tree/main/tutorials).